 Along with sunscreen, it is recommended that you also wear sunglasses to protect your eyes from the glare and reflection of the sun off the snow.

 4. Winter Hiking Safety: First Aid Kits

 Your first aid kit is only as good as your ability to use it so familiarize yourself with some basic first aid skills.

-At a minimum, you first aid kit should include:
+At a minimum, you first aid kit for winter hiking safety should include: